andycranston/ldap-opensuse-leaf-15.5/README.md

 # The ldapwebpass.py Python 3 CGI script

-The `ldapwebpass.py` Python 3 CGI script can be added to a web server which has CGI support enables, allows Python 3 programs to run under CGI and has access to the `ldappasswd` command.
+The `ldapwebpass.py` Python 3 CGI script can be added to a web server which has CGI support enabled, allows Python 3 programs to run under CGI and has access to the `ldappasswd` command.
 The web server also requires network access to the LDAP server via TCP port 389.

 After copying the script to the web server edit the script and change the line near the top of the script that begins:

 ```
 LDAP_IP =